callummcdougall/new-repo/README.md

 The plots are stored in the directory `figs-streamlit`, with names like `090 Trig Loss Ratio.html`.

 The tens digit determines which page the plot is on (so if 2 plots have numbers `090` and `095` then they're on the same page).
-The text after that is the title of the page (as it appears on the sidebar).
+The text after that is the title of the page (as it appears on the sidebar), e.g. the title of the previously mentioned page is `Trig Loss Ratio`.

 You can save plots using code like this: